 Now, how do you use tags?

-- Click on the tag icon and select a relevant tag.
+Click on the tag icon and select a relevant tag.
 Voila!
-That will be saved in our analytics.

-In this first "widget," good tagging means you see the general sentiment that people have, as measured against the choice drivers.
-Then, in the middle widget, you see what themes were most talked about by your customers, i.e. for this restaurant the overall experience, food, service, environment and value were the hot topics.
-Finally, the last widget on the right, shows you where your customers are most active.
-For this restaurant, the most important channels are Google and Tripadvisor.
+In the example below, the overall sentiment is generally positive.
+The middle widget, shows us that the themes at the forefront of the customers' minds for this restaurant were the general experience, food, service, environment and value.
+Finally, the last widget on the right, shows you where your customers are most actively sharing reviews/feedback.
+For this restaurant, the two most important channels are Google and Tripadvisor.

-In this graph, good tagging means, you can count the number of tags and see the positive and negative sentiment for each particular choice driver.
+The next row shows a big graph, wherein you can look at the number of tags for a particular period and the positive and negative sentiment for each particular choice driver.

-Finally, in this table, consistent tagging means you can see the evolution of specific tags.
+The third row is a table which shows you the the evolution of all your tags.
 35 people reported having a positive "Experience" in the establishment below.
 This is down 10 compared to the previous period.

 Tips for creating useful tags

-- Use specific tags to have in-depth view on topics of value to your business (Ex.: Noisy -, Decoration +, Pizzas +)
+Use specific tags to gain an in-depth view on topics that are relevant and unique to your business (Ex.: Outdoor seating, Live music, Woodfire pizzas)

-- If there are specific items that you are monitoring, i.e. key dishes, drinks etc. You should definitely create tags for those, too.
-It will help you measure the evolution of the problem.
+If there are specific items that you are monitoring, i.e. key dishes, drinks etc. You should definitely create tags for those, too.
+It will help you measure the evolution trends.

 Hope you found this useful! :)